 Spelling variations of this family name include: Cohen, Cohn, Coehn, Coen, Kohen, Kohn, Koehn, Koehne, Cone, Kone, Koehnle, Coehnle, Coen, Koen, Coene, Koene, Coener, Koener, Coehner and many more.

-Another 100 words (7 lines of text) are included under the topic Early Kohnke Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Kohnke Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Abraham Koen, who arrived in Philadelphia in 1733.
 Moses Kohen came to Philadelphia in 1839; J.A.
 Cohen settled in San Francisco, Cal. in 1850; while Adolph Cohen settled in Philadelphia in 1876.
 Christian Koene arrived in Philadelphia in 1880.

 Contemporary Notables of the name Kohnke (post 1700)